Water for Elephants (film): Filming

 On a budget of $38 million, filming began on May 20, 2010, in Los Angeles, Piru, Fillmore in California, Chattanooga, Tennessee, Kensington and Chickamauga in Georgia.
 The filming wrapped up on August 4, 2010.
 This is the second time Witherspoon and Pattinson have costarred together as they had filmed a deleted scene from 2004's Vanity Fair in which he was her estranged son.
-Reshoots for the film were scheduled for mid January 2011.
+Reshoots for the film were scheduled for mid-January 2011.

 The stampede scenes were digitally composed.

-Controversy
+Several transportation scenes were filmed at the Fillmore and Western Railway.
+The locomotive used for the circus train scenes in the film was McCloud Railway 18, which now operates excursion trains on the Virginia and Truckee Railroad.

 Alleged animal abuse

-In the film Water for Elephants the elephant Rosie, whom Tai portrays, is severely abused.
-A spokesperson from the AHA assured people that all scenes of abuse in the film were the work of special effects and CGI, and that the moaning and crying sounds that Tai is seen making on film were audio tracks, and were not actually made by Tai.
+In the film, the elephant Rosie is severely abused.
+A spokesperson from the AHA stated that all scenes of abuse in the film were the work of special effects and CGI and that the moaning and crying sounds that Rosie makes in film were audio tracks, and were not actually made by Tai.

 Controversy erupted, however, regarding concerns Tai was mistreated prior to filming.
-A video released by the Animal Defenders International (ADI) in 2011 shows footage of Tai allegedly being shocked with handheld stun guns and beaten around the body and legs with bull hooks, while in the care of Have Trunk Will Travel in 2005.
+A video released by the Animal Defenders International (ADI) in 2011 shows footage from 2005 of Tai allegedly being shocked with handheld stun guns and beaten around the body and legs with bullhooks, while in the care of Have Trunk Will Travel.
 The ADI contacted AHA, urging them to re-evaluate how they assess the use of animals in films and the statements being made which effectively endorse the use of performing animals.

 Have Trunk Will Travel responded to the video stating, "The video shows heavily edited and very short snippets, obviously taken surreptitiously six years ago, purporting mistreatment of our elephants.
-If there was truly any abuse going on why wait six minutes, much less six years?" and added "None of the footage being shown was taken during Tai's training for Water for Elephants."
+If there was truly any abuse going on why wait six minutes, much less six years?" and added, "None of the footage being shown was taken during Tai's training for Water for Elephants."